 If the matter cannot be resolved, the Court will allocate a full trial, and the normal Court process takes over.

-Once a judgment is obtained, there are a large amount of options for enforcing a judgment:
+Once a judgment is obtained, there are a large amount of options for enforcing a judgment including (but not limited to):

 In the District Court, a successful party will usually obtain a costs award.
-These costs awards will not cover all of the legal costs involved but will often provide for a significant proportion of your costs incurred in the litigation.
-Depending on how efficient your lawyer is, you may even find in some cases (particularly judgments by default) that your full costs may be recoverable.
+These costs awards will not cover all of the legal costs involved, but will often provide for a significant proportion of your costs incurred in the litigation.

 The High Court